Swapnil-ingle/Swapnil-ingle.github.io/linux_flavors.md

 ![alt text](https://swapnil-ingle.github.io/images/linux-flavors.png "Linux Flavors Banner")

 Linux, mostly confused by beginners as being an operating system, is the kernel, the heart of the operating system.
-The array of tools, UI, shell and other parts that encapsulates the whole user experience is provided by different distributions by different firm.
-This whole package is called a distribution or flavor or distros, pick whatever you like!
+The array of tools, UI, shell and other parts that encapsulates the whole user experience is provided by different distributions by different people, like you and me!
+This whole package is called a *distribution* or *flavor* or *distros*, pick whatever you like!

 > As mentioned, a kernel is a necessary component of an operating system, the heart if you may!
 > But it can’t achieve any tasks without programs (e.g., shell, library, compilers).